aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/267-CNN, Transfer Learning & Data Augmentation.md

 #### Pre-training

-When we train a network on a large dataset(for example: ImageNet), we train all the parameters of the neural network and therefore the model is learned.
+When we train a network on a large dataset(for example, ImageNet), we train all the neural network parameters, and therefore the model is learned.
 It may take hours on your GPU to train on such a large dataset.
 This model is known as a Pre-trained model.

 #### Fine Tuning
-We can give the new dataset to fine tune the pre-trained CNN.
-Consider that the new dataset is almost similar to the original dataset used for pre- training.
-Since the new dataset is similar, the same weights can be used for extracting the features from the new dataset.
+We can give the new dataset to fine-tune the pre-trained CNN.
+Consider that the new dataset is almost similar to the original dataset used for pre-training.
+Since the new dataset is similar, the same weights can be used to extract the new dataset's features.
-1. If the new dataset is very small, it’s better to train only the final layers of the network to avoid overfitting, keeping all other layers fixed.
-So remove the final layers of the pre-trained network.
-Add new layers .
+1. If the new dataset is very small, it's better to train only the final layers of the network to avoid overfitting, keeping all other layers fixed.
+So, remove the pre-trained network's final layers and add new ones.
 Retrain only the new layers.
-2. If the new dataset is very much large, retrain the whole network with initial weights from the pretrained model.
+2. If the new dataset is large, retrain the whole network with initial weights from the pre-trained model.

 Another major advantage of using transfer learning is how well the model generalizes.

-Larger models tend to overfit the data and don’t work as well when you test it out on unseen data.
-Since transfer learning allows the model to see different types of data, it learns underlying rules of the world better.
+Larger models tend to overfit the data and don't work well when testing it out on unseen data.
+Since transfer learning allows the model to see different types of data, it learns the underlying rules of the world better.

-You can have a look at this video if you’re interested to learn how Transfer Learning is performed.
-It’s a slightly advance topic so don’t worry if you don’t get it in the first go.
+You can look at this video if you're interested in learning how Transfer Learning is performed.
+It's a slightly advanced topic, so don't worry if you don't get it in the first go.
 Also, the instructor is using Keras but the same code will work with tf.Keras as well.